Donald-Rupin/zab/README.md

 ```
 #### Parameters
 - `_order` specifies when to resume the function.
 This is useful for imposing delays or breaking up expensive functions in order not to block the event loop.
 - `_thread` specifies what thread to return into.
-This can be used to jump execution of your function into different threads (to access shared state) or to specify that you don't care what thread this executes in `event_loop::kAnyThread`.
+This can be used to jump execution of your function into different threads (to access shared state) or to specify that you don't care what thread this executes in `thread_t::any_thread()`.

 Example Usage:
 ```c++